-Measurable Outcome In class and schoolwide activities designed with students including participating in or observing the arts throughout the year.
-Methods of Measurement Student portfolios, presentations, report cards, transcripts, videos, and shows.
-Sub priority F - Physical Education Goal to Achieve Sub priority Students will demonstrate that they value lifelong, positive health- related attitudes and behaviors towards their own well-being through healthy physical, social and mental habits.
+Measurable Outcome In class and schoolwide activities designed with students including Measurable Outcome participating in or observing the arts throughout the year.
+Methods of Measurement Student portfolios, presentations, report cards, transcripts, videos, and shows. : Sub priority F - Physical Education Goal to Achieve Sub priority Students will demonstrate that they value lifelong, positive health- related attitudes and behaviors towards their own well-being through healthy physical, social and mental habits.
 Actions to Achieve Goal New Pacific School will meet the physical education minutes required for elementary and secondary grade levels.
 New Pacific School will deliver high quality physical fitness to the students.
 Measurable Outcome Students will use course schedules and report cards as well as the California Physical Fitness Testing (PFT), which is used in grades 5, 7, and 9 to monitor physical education.
 Methods of Measurement Students demonstrate positive attitudes toward physical activity and will participate in a variety of activities that address cardiovascular, respiratory, muscular and flexibility components of fitness.
 95% of students receive passing grades of C or better in physical education on their report cards.
 95% of eligible students in grades 5, 7, and 9 will complete the California Physical Fitness Testing (PFT).
 Sub priority G - Health (Grades 1-6 only) Goal to Achieve Sub priority New Pacific School will provide health guidance through teacher and parent developed coursework addressing the needs of the individual students' health and social/emotional needs using the eight overarching health education concepts.
 Actions to Achieve Goal The Charter School will apply the California standards to provide instruction about the eight overarching health education concepts.
 Measurable Outcome Recognition of parent receipt of materials for state standards and evidence by teacher reviewing and implementing standards as part of the overall instructional framework.

 Methods of Measurement Students will be more satisfied at the end of each school year with their health and social/emotional awareness.
-Sub priori Sub priority H - Foreign Languages (Grades 7-12 only) Goal to Achieve Sub priority Students will demonstrate the ability in a foreign language to read with comprehension, write with clarity and speak with meaning, as well as possess familiarity with culture and literary works.
+Sub priori ity H - Foreign Languages (Grades 7-12 only) Goal to Achieve Sub priority Students will demonstrate the ability in a foreign language to read with comprehension, write with clarity and speak with meaning, as well as possess familiarity with culture and literary works.
 Actions to Achieve Goal The Charter School will monitor using curriculum-embedded assessments, funds spent on foreign language instructional materials, student report cards (7-12) and student transcripts (grades 9-12).
 Measurable Outcome Students will use one-on-one and/or online curriculum.
 For high school students, only A-G approved curriculum will be offered.
 Students will be provided content with appropriate curriculum and learning support.
 Methods of Measurement 80% of students receive passing grades of C or better on their report cards.
 Sub priority I - Applied Arts (Grades 7-12 only) Goal to Achieve Sub priority All students will have access to Applied Arts coursework.
 Actions to Achieve Goal All students will be provided the catalogue for online coursework (Edmentum), certification programs (ICEV) and Cyber High classes from which to choose.
 The Charter School will provide high school students opportunities to utilize community-based resources to explore Applied Arts courses.
 These resources consist of, but not limited to concurrent enrollment in community college and approved vendors for small group course delivery.
 All students enrolled in online courses will be supported by their teacher, instructor, and counselor.
-Measurable Outcome All students enrolled in online courses will be supported by their Measurable Outcome Methods of Measurement All students enrolled in online courses will be supported by their teacher, instructor, and counselor.
-Students will be monitored to ensure adequate progress is being Methods of Measurement All students enrolled in online courses will be supported by their teacher, instructor, and counselor.
+Measurable Outcome Measurable Outcome Methods of Measurement teacher, instructor, and counselor.
+Students will be monitored to ensure adequate progress is being Methods of Measurement teacher, instructor, and counselor.
 Students will be monitored to ensure adequate progress is being made.
 The Charter School will use internal tracking tools, class schedules